NoriSte/increase-by-1/README.md

 # increase-by-1 README

-Auto-increments by one the current selections starting from the first seleted numberp.
+Auto-increments by one the current selections starting from the first seleted number.

 ## Features